-An example will show how changing the column or table name into an intuitive alias can not only shorten yourSQL queries but also make your database more usable for end users.
+An example will show how changing the column or table name into an intuitive alias can not only shorten your SQL queries but also make your database more usable for end users.

 You can see that column names labeled in Elvish, as well as very long table names, are difficult to type and not easy to grasp quickly.
 This makes it easy to make mistakes in queries.
-Using aliases to keep thing short,simple and intuitive will save you many headaches for ourself and your database users down the road.
+Using aliases to keep thing short,simple and intuitive will save you many headaches for yourself and your database users down the road.